-To help them learn life skills in recovery, Mile High Recovery Center in Colorado teaches patients in addiction treatment programs the tools to build a proper foundation for a life of sobriety.
-At Mile High Recovery Center in Colorado.
-In our addiction treatment programs, patients learn:
+To help them learn life skills in recovery, Mile High Recovery Center in Colorado teaches clients in addiction treatment programs the tools to build a proper foundation for a life of sobriety.
+In our addiction treatment programs, clients learn:

 - How to manage emotions